-Diabetic neuropathy is actually nerve damage which is caused by diabetes.
-In case you have had diabetes for an extended period of time, mainly if you had difficulties controlling your diabetes, you might get neuropathy symptoms such as numbness, tingling, and burning.
+Diabetic neuropathy is actually nerve damage that is caused by diabetes.
+In case a person has had diabetes for an extended period of time, mainly if they had difficulties controlling their diabetes, they might get neuropathy symptoms such as numbness, tingling, and burning.

-As a matter of fact, according to estimations, more than 70 percent of people who have diabetes will probably have this issue.
-Often, the diabetic nerve damage happens when the nerves are exposed to inflammation, high blood glucose and decreased supply of blood.
+As a matter of fact, according to estimations, more than 70 percent of those who have diabetes will probably have this issue.
+Often, diabetic nerve damage happens when the nerves are exposed to inflammation, high blood glucose, and decreased supply of blood.

 Diabetic neuropathy has four different types.
-Can you identify them?
 Read on, to find out more.

 As a matter of fact, this type impacts the nerves in the legs, thighs, buttocks, and hips.
 Usually, the symptoms are felt only on one side of the body, and they might improve with time.
 So, the symptoms are:

 - Weight loss,

 - Acute pain in the buttock, hip, or thigh,

 - Abdominal swelling in case the nerves are involved,